adamzr2000/dlt-federation-kubernetes/README.md

 docker exec -it node1 geth --exec "net.peerCount" attach ws://10.5.50.71:3335
 ```

-Each command should display 1 peers, indicating that the nodes have successfully connected to each other.
+Each command should report `1 peer`, indicating that the nodes have successfully connected to each other.

+Access the [eth-netsats](http://10.5.50.70:3000) web interface for additional information.

 2. Deploy the Federation Smart Contract to the Blockchain Network:
 ```bash